US Army IMCOM Europe Entertainment Events and Programs

 LOCATION ON GOOGLE MAPS

-Kimberly D. Stockton is our new Costume Mistress.
-She brings over 25 years of professional costume experience from all walks of theatrical life.
+Kimberly has over 25 years of professional costume experience from all walks of theatrical life.

-Most recently, Kimberly was the Historic Costumer at Belle Meade Plantation in Nashville, TN.
+Kimberly has served as the Historic Costumer at Belle Meade Plantation in Nashville, TN.
 She also designed costumes for The Barter Theater, Mountain Playhouse, Weathervane Playhouse, Pirates Playhouse, and was a costumer, seamstress, and wardrobe mistress for The Nashville Repertory, Stages St. Louis, and other local theater groups.
 Kimberly also has had years of travel experience doing wardrobe for Ringling Brothers "Kalidoscape", "Disney on Ice", and various cruise ships.

 Other experience includes serving as a Crew Trainer and Spacesuit designer for Space Camp in Huntsville, AL. During her time there she built a NASA Robonaut costume for the movie “Space Warriors” which was filmed at the camp, created interactive characters and mascots for special events, and even became a “JEDI Master”.